buildmotion/angular-module-starter/README.md

 By convention, Angular web applications use a specific folder structure.
 We also want to take advantage of the ` angular-cli ` tool to generate code for our project.
 Therefore, we will create a ` src\app ` folder structure for the Angular members of the project.

 ### 7. Create index.ts File
 This file is really the most important element of the solution.
-It will you to publicly expose (can I say that in technical documentation?) or allow clients to find the specified module of the package - which is very important to Angular applications.
+It will allow you to publicly expose (can I say that in technical documentation?) or allow clients to find the specified module of the package - which is very important to Angular applications.

 The only project member we need to expose is the module itself.
-We will update this
+The ` module ` will actually define what elements of the module are publicly visible - more on that later.

 ![](images/create-index-file.png)